redhat-openstack/openstack-puppet-modules/README.md

 This module uses the package type to install the Cassandra package, the optional Cassandra tools, the DataStax agent and Java package.

-It uses the service type to enable the cassandra service and ensure it is running.
+It optionally uses the service type to enable the cassandra service and/or the DataStax agent and ensure that they are running.

 It also uses the yumrepo type on the RedHat family of operating systems to (optionally) install the *DataStax Repo for Apache Cassandra*.